AutodeskGames/stingray-docs/source/sdk_help/reload.md

 If the engine finds a newer version of a *.dll* file in one of these hot reload folders that matches a plug-in currently loaded in the engine, it copies the *.dll* from the hot reload folder into its plugins folder to overwrite the older version.
 Typically, you would set the hot reload folder to whatever folder you compile your plug-in binaries to.
 That way, any time you rebuild in Visual Studio, your plug-in will automatically be refreshed in the engine.

 You could include this Lua call in your project's Lua scripts or in a content plug-in.
 However, since the path is usually dependent on a particular machine's filesystem and usually only needed during development while you're testing out your plug-in, you will probably find it more convenient to just run the function from the editor's **Status Bar** when you need to enable hot reloads for a given project.
 For details, see [this page](http://help.autodesk.com/view/Stingray/ENU/?guid=__stingray_help_playtesting_send_commands_statusline_html).

+Note that you may need to do some extra work in your plug-in code to support hot reloading.
+The best way to make your plug-in handle hot reloading smoothly is to keep *all* of the state information required by your code in a single binary blob.
+Then, you can implement the `PluginApi.start_reload` and `PluginApi.finish_reload` functions in your plug-in to temporarily cache the blob of state data before the reload starts, and resume from that cached data after the new code has been loaded.

+## Hot reload limitations

+Hot reloading can be a very effective and convenient way to avoid wasting time shutting down and restarting systems when testing out small iterations on your code and your assets.
+However, it does have some limitations, and might not work well in all cases.

+For example, suppose that your plug-in carries out some operations when it's first initialized.
+Later, you find that you need to add something else to that initialization sequence.
+But, when you reload the plug-in, your initialization code doesn't get run again -- the project carries on running from the point it was at before.
+So any new code that depends on those initialization-time changes might not work as expected.

+Hot reloading typically works best when you need to test out small tweaks to parameters and settings, or small changes within existing code blocks.
+The larger the changes you make, the more you risk running into problems after the refresh.

+For a deeper discussion about hot-reloading resources, see [here](http://help.autodesk.com/view/Stingray/ENU/?guid=__stingray_help_playtesting_hot_reload_html).
+If you're reloading Lua code into the game's Lua environment, see also [this page](http://help.autodesk.com/view/Stingray/ENU/?guid=__stingray_help_creating_gameplay_scripting_with_lua_live_reload_html).